isomerpages/pmo-nptd/media-centre/speeches/_posts/2021-02-26-speech-by-minister-indranee-rajah-on-population-at-the-committee-of-supply-debate-2021.md

 * With this enhancement, **the maximum total Government contributions for the second child’s CDA will increase from $6,000 to $9,000**.
 All Singapore Citizen (SC) children who are the second child, and whose date of birth or estimated date of delivery is on or after 1 January 2021, will be eligible.
 About 12,000 children will benefit annually.

-* The one-time $200 CDA top-up, announced by DPM Heng on Budget Day, as part of the Household Support Package, will also provide additional support.
+* The one-time $200 CDA top-up, announced by DPM Heng on Budget Day, as part of the Household Support Package, will provide additional support.

 * **Ms Carrie Tan** has championed greater gender equality in caring for children and asked to set aside two months from the current four months of maternity leave, as paternity leave.
 She also asked for tax incentives to nudge fathers to use them.
 We agree that the active involvement of fathers is critical to the wellbeing of children and their partners.
 Today, fathers can already share up to one month of their wives’ maternity leave under the Shared Parental Leave Scheme, on top of two weeks of paternity leave.
 However, only about 5% of fathers use this flexibility.
 Some couples also prefer to reserve all 16 weeks of maternity leave for mothers to recuperate and bond with their child.
 Hence, we are cautious about requiring fathers to take more of mothers’ existing maternity leave.
 We would first urge fathers to take their paternity leave.
 Since the introduction of Paternity Leave, take-up rates have increased from 25% in 2013 to 53% in 2018.
 It is encouraging that more fathers have been taking time off to care for their newborns, and we hope this signals a stronger shift towards greater shared parental responsibility.